MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

 version of this string.
 Any item lists in a Prefab's description _must_ be blank.
 Note that when a Player inspects an Inventory Item that is equipped to one of another Player's Equipment Slots, all sentences containing item lists will be removed from the description before it is parsed, effectively making it so that Players cannot see what is stashed in that Inventory Item.
-See the article on [[writing descriptions|Tutorial:-Writing-descriptions]] for more information.
+See the article on [writing descriptions](../../moderator_guide/writing_descriptions.md) for more information.

 ### Row